How To Develop Your Bug Out Location Into A Homestead Survival Safe Haven

 - Determine where you are going to bug out to Private or Public land.

 - Decide on your homestead survival shelter options and build or buy what you can afford.
-Maybe you want to build a cabin but have a camper for now (just in case) until that dream becomes a reality.
-Great, always have your future plans and goals, and you’re “if today’s the day” plan.
+Maybe you want to build a cabin, but have a camper for now (just in case) until that dream becomes a reality.
+Great.
+Always have your plans and goals and you’re “if today’s the day” plan.

 Start Small and Build From There